 - What if employees seek to proselytize in the public sector workplace?

 What if an employee spends a substantial amount of time in the government workplace talking to co-workers about religion?
-What if he or she uses the email system to invite co-workers to church events or to explain positions on matters of faith?
+What if they use the email system to invite co-workers to church events or to explain positions on matters of faith?
 These questions involve all of the sources of law mentioned above.
 In particular, the First Amendment of the U.S. Constitution prevents the government from creating an “establishment” of religion, from prohibiting the “free exercise” of religion, and from abridging freedom of speech (including certain speech in the government workplace).
 The California Constitution contains similar provisions.
 Title VII, a federal civil rights statute and California’s Fair Employment and Housing Act (“FEHA”) prohibit employers (both public and private) from discriminating against employees on the basis of religion, and require reasonable accommodation of employee religious practices.